istio/istio.io/content/en/docs/tasks/security/authentication/auto-mtls/index.md

 response 200
 {{< /text >}}

-"URI=spiffe://cluster.local/ns/full/sa/sleep" is the underlying X509 client certificate, which indicates the traffic is sent in mutual TLS.
+The SPIFFE URI shows the client identity from X509 certificate, which indicates the traffic is sent in mutual TLS.
 If the traffic is in plain text, no client certificate will be displayed.